COVID-19 Service Guidelines

-If a child or family member has answered yes to either of the screening questions, the best option would be to defer services until the child has completed the quarantine period recommended by the child’s healthcare provider, or tests negative for COVID-19.
+If a child or family member has answered yes to the screening questions, the best option would be to defer services until the child has completed the quarantine period recommended by the child’s healthcare provider, or tests negative for COVID-19.
 Alternatively, offer remote interviewing or other CAC services via videoconference.
-Please see NCA’s guide to tele-forensic interviewing and tele-mental health resources on NCA Engage.
+Please see NCA’s guides to teleforensic interviewing and telehealth resources on NCA Engage.

-In the rare instance where services cannot be deferred due to immediate safety issues and no telehealth or tele-forensic interview options are available, take all safety precautions you would take with a child who has a confirmed case.
+In the rare instance where services cannot be deferred due to immediate safety issues and no teleforensic interview (or telehealth) option is available, take all safety precautions you would take with a child who has a confirmed case.
 Here are some precautions you can take:

 - Limit their activities in the CAC since you will need to disinfect all of the surfaces they had contact with once they leave.

-- Limit the number of people that need to be in the same room with the child, maintaining an appropriate six-foot distance when possible.
+- Limit the number of people that need to be in the same room with the child, maintaining an appropriate six-foot distance.

-- Ensure the interviewer and any other personnel working in the same space as the child are wearing a mask.
-They may also want to wear healthcare goggles for an added barrier.
+- Ensure the interviewer and any other personnel working in the same space as the child are wearing a mask and eye protection (glasses, goggles or face shield).

 - Once the contact has ended, take the top layer off inside out, avoiding contact with the face in the process.
 If it will be laundered, store it in a plastic bag until it makes it to a washing machine.
 Wash hands after transferring to the bag and after transferring to the washing machine.
 Do not hand-wash masks or other protective equipment.

-If the child is being brought by a family member, the CAC should use the same screening and precautions for family members.
+If the child is being brought by a family member, the CAC should use the same screening and precautions for the caregiver who accompanies the child.
 Family members should not come to the CAC if their presence is not necessary—remember, the rule of thumb is one caregiver per child.